Dark matter scattering off ${}^4$He in chiral effective field theory: Nuclear wave function and scattering matrix elements

 The truncation error of matrix elements are dominated by the largest corrections to either source.
 That is, performing the computation at a fixed order of the wave functions $\nu$ and the current operator $\mu$, the matrix element is expected to scale as

-For external currents at a momentum scale close to the nuclear scale, it makes sense to combine power countings~\cite{Filin:2020tcs} so that the maximum of both corrections can be related to the minimum of respective orders.
+Obviously, it depends on the orders $\mu$ and $\nu$ up to which the currents and the wave functions were expanded, respectively, and on the expansion scales $Q_J$ and $Q_\psi$ which contribution drives the uncertainty of the matrix element.
+For external currents at a momentum scale close to the nuclear scale, i.e. $Q_J \approx Q_\psi$, it makes sense to combine power countings~\cite{Filin:2020tcs} so that the maximum of both corrections can be related to the minimum of respective orders.
 As such, one has to simultaneously increase both orders to make more accurate predictions.

 To test the accuracy in the description of the scalar-DM matrix elements, we test the convergence behavior for DM-currents in dependence of the chiral order of the wave functions

 This allows us to employ standard chiral uncertainty estimation schemes\cite{Furnstahl:2015rha} for the matrix element, where the converged matrix element $O_J^{(\infty)}$ is equal to the matrix element at a finite order plus corrections